 - Coffee after the service can take place in church.
 At this point, those who are not comfortable with mingling can make their way outside, and those who wish to stay for coffee can remove their masks for coffee time.

 The biggest change to note is that you no longer need to book for Sundays – you can just turn up.

 Q: Do you have any in-person events I can attend?

 Yes!
-We are running the Wednesday 10am Eucharist (just turn up) and the Sunday 10am Eucharist (booking required).
+We are running the Wednesday 10am Eucharist and the Sunday 10am Eucharist – just turn up if you’d like to attend.
 You can also come along during the week on Mondays or Thursdays between 11.30am and 1.30pm to spend some time in prayer in the Church.